SummaryRead the full fact sheet

 Common fears for babies

-Once a baby has reached six or seven months of age, they have formed strong attachments to their parents or caregivers.
+Once a baby has reached 6 or 7 months of age, they have formed strong attachments to their parents or caregivers.
 Separation from their ‘special people’, even for short periods of time, can cause considerable anxiety and plenty of crying.
 Similarly, many babies prefer the exclusive company of their special people so much that they develop a fear of strangers for a while.
 Babies grow out of this phase with time.

 Suggestions for helping your baby cope with separation anxiety and fear of strangers include: